mobilebarn/UNIFIED_COMMERCE/FINAL_IMPLEMENTATION_SUMMARY.md

-# UNIFIED COMMERCE - FINAL IMPLEMENTATION SUMMARY
+# RETAIL OS - FINAL IMPLEMENTATION SUMMARY

 ## 📅 Date: September 6, 2025

 ## 🎯 Project Overview

-The Unified Commerce platform is a comprehensive e-commerce solution built with modern microservices architecture and GraphQL Federation.
+Retail OS is a comprehensive e-commerce solution built with modern microservices architecture and GraphQL Federation.
 The platform consists of 8 interconnected services that provide a complete commerce solution.

 ## ✅ Implementation Status